jquery-archive/jquery-mobile/CONTRIBUTING.md

 ## Getting Involved

-More information about the project, the jQuery Mobile team, our weekly meetings, and how to get more involved can be found on the "[About](http://jquerymobile.com/about/)" page at the project website.
+More information about the project, the jQuery Mobile team, our weekly meetings, and how to get more involved can be found on the "[About](http://jquerymobile.com/about/)" page on the project website.
 On this page we provide project specific information regarding [reporting bugs](#issues), [suggesting new features](#feature-requests), and [contributing code or content](#pull-requests).
 Please take a moment to read this before opening a ticket or submitting a pull request.

 ## Issues